Treatment for Opioid Cravings Withdrawal Addiction

 -Check in for your appointment

-There are 3 phases of treatment: 1) Induction, 2) Stabilization, and 3) Maintenance.
-Your
+There are three phases of Suboxone Treatment: Induction, Stabilization, and Maintenance.

 prescribe adjunctive medication (ex: nausea/vomiting, constipation, insomnia, anxiety,